 Benign overfitting is a phenomenon in machine learning where a model perfectly fits (interpolates) the training data, including its noise or random fluctuations, yet still generalizes well to unseen test data.
 This concept challenges the traditional view in statistical learning theory, which posits that fitting the noise in the training data (overfitting) should lead to a significant deterioration in performance on new data.

-Benign overfitting is typically observed in overparameterized models, such as modern deep neural networks, where the number of parameters is much larger than the number of data points.
+Benign overfitting is typically observed in over-parameterized models, such as modern deep neural networks, where the number of parameters is much larger than the number of data points.
 It is closely related to the double descent phenomenon.

 Normalization

-Normalization is applied on data.
-Other terms for data normalization are feature scaling and standardization.
+Other terms are feature scaling and static normalization.
 There are two main ways:

-• Min-Max scaling.
+- Min-Max scaling.
 Scale feature values to $[0,1]$ range. $\left(x_s=\cfrac{x-x_{min}}{x_{max}-x_{min}}\right)$

-• Standardization (Z-score).
+- Standardization (Z-score).
 Scale feature values to Normal Distribution, $[-1,1]$ range with mean $0$ and standard deviation (s) of $1$. $\left(z = \cfrac{x-\overline x}{s}\right)$

-• Ensure each feature contribute equally.
+- Ensure each feature contribute equally.
 (Different features might have different ranges and units.)

-• Stablize the training process.
+- Stablize the training process.

-• Speed up the model’s convergence.
+- Speed up the model’s convergence.

-• Improve the generalization and robustness.
+- Improve the generalization and robustness.

 Data Leakage